srobo/website/_events/sr2022/horsham-in-person-tech-day-april.md

 team (including supervisor) as soon as we can and may be able to offer more spaces after the deadline.

-At the request of the venue, power tools may not be used at this Tech Day.
+At the request of the venue, power tools and paint may not be used at this Tech Day.

 ## Location